adrianani/pufflix/README.md

 # pufflix
-A demo website to watch movies online.
+A demo website where to stream movies & tv shows.